Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 7

 direction.

-The weather is very hat again
+The weather is very hot again

-to day and we have another
+to-day and we have another

-As I now sit writing it seem
+As I now sit writing it seems

-hardly like a ship road of English
+hardly like a ship load of Englishmen

 at all.
 Their costumes are